MHZDeveloper/OOP/ReadMe.md

 # Object Oriented Programming using Java

-This is small project that highlights Object oriented principles through easy example.
+This is a small project that highlights Object oriented principles through an easy example.

 ## Setup Environment
 1. Download and install [IntellIJ](https://www.jetbrains.com/idea/download/) community edition